PurpleCrumpets/Hackintosh-Dell-Latitude-7390-2-in-1-OpenCore-EFI/README.md

 - Brightness keys (currently mapped to Function + S, Function + B) are not mapped to the arrow keys.

-- iMessage - follow Dortania's OpenCore guide to sort this out.
+- iServices - follow Dortania's OpenCore guide to sort this out.

+## Future Development

+As this originally started as a personal side project during my Christmas break, I failed to properly document the sources for each kext, driver etc. and the reason wht they were necessary.
+At some point in the future, I will start from scratch and work out the reason for each additional file and change to OpenCore.
+Hopefully, this will fix the sleep issues that are the main issue at the moment.